eddmann/eddmann.github.io/_posts/2022/2022-02-08-separating-out-the-lambda-bref-runtime-from-your-projects-composer-dependencies.md

 Thanks to the responsive [enterprise support](https://bref.sh/#enterprise) that Matthieu provides, we discussed a possible solution which involved using a [separate custom autoloader](https://bref.sh/docs/environment/php.html#custom-vendor-path) for use with the Bref runtime.
 Looking through the Bref codebase, we noticed that as we only use the FPM and console runtimes, [both](https://github.com/brefphp/bref/blob/master/runtime/layers/fpm/bootstrap#L35) [variants](https://github.com/brefphp/bref/blob/master/runtime/layers/console/bootstrap#L49) spawn separate PHP processes to handle the actual request.
-This means that the project autoloader does not need to be aware of Bref, and as such, we can isolate away this runtime concern from the project entirely.
+This means that the project autoloader does not need to be aware of Bref, and as such, we can isolate this runtime concern from the project entirely.

 The project in question packages the release as a [container image](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).
 As such, we were able to create a multi-stage Docker build (as shown below) which handles our desired outcome.